c01dkit/tech-blog/docs/picking-ups.md

 # 文句摘录

+*Alligator in Vest: A Practical Failure-Diagnosis Framework via Arm Hardware Features (ISSTA 2023)*

+* In light of these limitations, we propose Investigator, a practical failure diagnosis framework on Arm to fulfill the three requirements.

 *RR: A Fault Model for Efficient TEE Replication (NDSS 2023)*

 * The correctness of replication protocols hinges on the property of quorum intersection.